ziad-saab/react-intro-workshop/README.md

 Implement `componentDidMount` for your `GithubProfile` component.
 In it, use `$.getJSON` to load the appropriate GitHub API URL for the username in your props.
 In the callback, use `this.setState` to add a `user` object to your state, and set it  to the response of the AJAX call.

-:warning: **NOTE**: You are going to run into trouble when trying to use `this.setState` inside the callback of your jQuery AJAX call.
+:warning: **NOTE**: You are going to run into trouble when trying to use `this.setState` inside the success callback of your fetch AJAX call.
 That's because the callback is a new function and creates a new `this` context, so you lose the `this` that you had access to in the `componentDidMount` outer function.
 [There are a few different ways to fix it](http://exploringjs.com/es6/ch_arrow-functions.html).

 Finally, implement the `render` method for your component. `render` should check if the state contains a `user` object.
 If it does not, then it should return a `div` with the text "LOADING".
 If the `user` object is in the state, then your `render` method should return something like this: